aghaynes/quarto/README.md

-# CTU Bern Quarto revealjs template
+# DCR Quarto revealjs template

-[quarto](https://quarto.org) revealjs extension for CTU Bern.
+[quarto](https://quarto.org) revealjs extension for DCR.

 THIS IS IN DEVELOPMENT